-All petitions must be accompanied by a letter or email of support from one or more faculty members in the student's intended major field.
+All petitions must be accompanied by a letter of support from one or more faculty members.
 This letter must attest that the student has outstanding academic potential and that the faculty member would like to work with the student on their dissertation.

 Petitions are reviewed by the Director of Graduate Studies and the committee chair of the comp that the student did not pass.
 The committee chair may designate another faculty member to serve in their place.
-In considering the student's petition, the committee will examine first and second year course grades, indicators of the student's research potential, and the reports of faculty members who are familiar with the student.
-The committee will pay special attention to grades and instructors from the student's second year.
+In considering the student's petition, the committee will examine first and second year course grades, support letters, and other indicators of research potential.
+The committee will pay special attention to grades and the opinions of instructors from the student's second year.
 Petitions are unlikely to be granted for students who did not maintain an A average in second year courses.
 Petitions will be granted only when the student has demonstrated outstanding potential outside of comps.